NixOS/rfcs/rfcs/0132-meson-builds-nix.md

 ## Transition between old and new build infrastructure

-The transition between between the old and new build systems should be as smooth and controlled as possible.
+The transition between old and new build systems should be as smooth and controlled as possible.

 # Alternatives
 [alternatives]: #alternatives